 7. Models provide an abstraction and simplification of reality.
 Mathematical models are the most abstract and most used in operations management.
 These models are used to assist in various decision-making scenarios.
 One of the main reasons for building mathematical models is that the experimentation with the model enables the decision-maker to analyze the model and make inferences about a problem without actually manipulating the real situation or problem.
 Therefore, the experimentation with the mathematical model rather than the actual problem or situation is less time consuming and less expensive.

-8. Degree of customization has important implications throughout a business organization.
+8. The degree of customization has important implications throughout a business organization.
 Generally, higher degrees of customization involve more complexity in terms of production or service, involve different forms of layout (arrangement of the workplace), require higher worker skills, and have lower productivity.

 9. a.
 Initial cost, convenience, parking, taxes, time, repairs, upkeep, etc.